aleynaalemdar/2048-Plus-Merge-Chief/README.md

 # Key Features:

-🧠 Advanced Algorithm: My proprietary algorithm analyzes the board and predicts the optimal moves to maximize your score.
+🧠 Advanced Algorithm: Algorithm analyzes the board and predicts the optimal moves to maximize your score.

 🌟 Challenging Puzzles: Put your strategic thinking to the test with increasingly complex puzzles that will push your limits.